NordBioLab AOD9604 Holographic Vial

 Overview

-✓ Increased fatty acid mobilization in experimental models
+• Increased fatty acid mobilization observed in experimental models

-Unlike full-length human growth hormone, AOD-9604 appears to act without significant activation of the growth hormone receptor pathway and without substantial increases in circulating IGF-1 levels in preclinical studies.
+Unlike full-length hGH, AOD-9604 appears in preclinical studies to act without significant activation of the growth hormone receptor pathway or substantial increases in circulating IGF-1.

-Important: Proposed mechanisms are based on experimental and preclinical research.
-Human physiological outcomes remain under investigation.
+Proposed mechanisms are based on experimental and preclinical research; human physiological outcomes remain under investigation.

 Research Applications